-Surgical offloading intervention: a surgical procedure or technique undertaken with the intention of relieving mechanical stress (pressure) from a specific region of the foot (e.g. Achilles tendon lengthening, metatarsal head resection, osteotomy, arthroplasty, ostectomy, exostectomy, external fixation, flexor tendon transfer or tenotomy, silicone injections, tissue augmentation, etc.).
+Surgical offloading intervention: a surgical procedure or technique undertaken with the intention of relieving mechanical stress (pressure) from a specific region of the foot (eg, Achilles tendon lengthening, metatarsal head resection, osteotomy, arthroplasty, osteotomy, exostectomy, external fixation, flexor tendon transfer or tenotomy, silicone injections, tissue augmentation, etc.).

-Therapeutic footwear: Generic term for footwear designed to have some therapeutic effect that cannot be provided by or in a conventional shoe.
-Custom-made shoes or sandals, custom-made insoles, extra-depth shoes, and custom-made or prefabricated medical grade footwear are examples of therapeutic footwear.
+Therapeutic footwear: Generic term for footwear designed to have a therapeutic effect that cannot be provided by or in a conventional shoe.
+Custom-made shoes or sandals, custom-made insoles, extradepth shoes, and custom-made or prefabricated medical grade footwear are examples of therapeutic footwear.